 In connection with these measures, the Kazakhstani republican division of the USSR Pension Fund also was established in August 1990.
-By establishing the USSR Pension Fund as an independent, "financial-banking system" separated from the state budget and funded by contributions from all type of enterprises and organizations, the Soviet Government signaled its desire to ultimately create a funded pension system.
-But in reality, the USSR Pension Fund operated on an unfunded basis, and therefore the Soviet "Solidarity" pension system remained a pay-as-you-go (PAYGO) program.
+By establishing the USSR Pension Fund of USSR as an independent "financial-banking system" separated from the state budget and funded by contributions from all type of enterprises and organizations, the Soviet Government signaled its desire to ultimately create a funded pension system.
+But in the reality, the USSR Pension Fund operated on an unfunded basis, and therefore the Soviet "Solidarity" pension system remained a pay-as-you-go (PAYGO) program.
 The situation remained unchanged after Kazakhstan became independent and created its own, national Pension Fund of the Republic of Kazakhstan, since the law that served as its basis was adopted from the Soviet 1990 law on pension provision.

 The fundamental problems with the reformed Soviet (and then Kazakhstani) PAYGO, defined benefit pension system emerged only in the post-Independence era.
-Most immediately, the Kazakhstan Government's structural reforms in the areas of privatization generated new economic principles that came into conflict with the "solidarity of generations" principle inherent in existing pension legislation, and which has remained a social principle even following the end of the Soviet era.
+Most immediately, the Kazakhstan Government's structural reforms in the areas of privatization generated new economic principles that came into conflict with the "solidarity of generations" principle, inherent in existing pension legislation, which essentially has not changed since the Soviet era.
 In the absence of motivation to be concerned with future benefits, the growing private sector quickly learn how to evade paying mandatory pension contribution.
 Thus, as the share of employed in private and individual sectors increased from 32% in 1994 to 57.8% in 1997, the Pension Fund deficit increased from 12% to 53% (Figure 1).
-While individuals with non-payroll earnings are in principle obligated to make contributions, including 5% social tax payments, in reality contributions from individuals in small business and professional activities have been insignificant, especially in the early post-Independence years (for example, in 1994 such contributions comprised only 0.14% of total Pension Fund revenue).
-Given rampant non-compliance, then, it is easy to understand the growth of the accumulated pension debts of nearly 40 billion tenge by January 1, 1997 (Table 1).
+While individuals with non-payroll earnings are in principle obligated to make contributions, including 5% social tax payments, in reality contributions from individuals in small business and professional activities were insignificant, especially in the early post-Independence years (for example, in 1994 such contributions comprised only0.14% of total Pension Fund revenue).
+Given rampant non-compliance, then, it is easy to understand the growth of the accumulated debts on pensions almost up to 40 Billion tenge as January 1, 1997 (Table 1).